Subaru WRX: Powertrain

 This model is the first of the WRX line to deviate from the EJ-series engine.
-It uses the new 2.0-liter FA20F engine, which has direct injection and a twin-scroll turbocharger.
+It uses the new 2.0-litre FA20F engine, which has direct injection and a twin-scroll turbocharger.
 On all previous WRXs, the turbocharger was located near the right-hand side of the firewall, close to the third cylinder.
 With the new FA20F engine, Subaru fitted the turbocharger at the front of the car, close to the serpentine accessory belts.
 There is a robust aluminum skid plate that protects the underside of the turbocharger.
-Mounting the turbo lower in the engine bay helps reduce the car's center of gravity to 19.5 in.
+Mounting the turbo lower in the engine bay helps reduce the car's centre of gravity to 19.5 in.
 The FA20's high compression ratio of 10.6:1 combined with its 68° intake and 54° exhaust cam phasing range allow it to produce excellent off-boost efficiency as well as a wide torque peak.
 A 6-speed TY75 manual transmission is standard on the WRX, up from 5-speeds.
 It is also available with a Lineartronic TR690 CVT with 6 or 8 simulated "gears" accessible through paddle shifters on the steering wheel.
 The Japanese-spec WRX S4 is only available with the CVT.

 Behind the wheel, the most noticeable difference between the EJ and FA engines is the latter's broader torque curve.
-The 2.5-liter EJ produced a maximum of 240 lbft at 4,000 rpm, while the new 2.0-liter FA peaks twice as soon (258 lbft at 2,000 rpm).
+The 2.5-litre EJ produced a maximum of 240 lbft at 4,000 rpm, while the new 2.0-litre FA peaks twice as soon (258 lbft at 2,000 rpm).
 Less obvious is a 3 hp increase over the old engine; the FA is rated at 268 hp at 5,600 rpm for international models.
 The FA20F engine in the Japanese-spec WRX is rated at 295 hp.